kkartas/ETLForge/CONTRIBUTING.md

 - CHANGELOG.md for significant contributions
 - Documentation acknowledgments

-Thank you for contributing to ETLTest!
+Thank you for contributing to ETLForge!